What Does A Heat Recovery Unit Do?

-Heat recovery is a means by which ventilation systems that bring cool fresh air into a building, using fans, can be augmented by the installation of a heat recovery unit which will recover heat generated by occupancy and use of a building currently dumped into the environment.
-It is possible to recover a proportion of the heat contained in the extract air and pass this into the incoming fresh air which will raise the temperature of the incoming air reducing the reliance of a boiler or other fuel expensive heating system.
+Heat recovery is a means by which ventilation systems that bring cool fresh air into a building, using fans, can be augmented by the installation of a heat recovery unit which will recover the heat generated by occupancy and use of a building currently dumped into the environment.
+It is possible to recover a proportion of the heat contained in the extracted air and pass this into the incoming fresh air which will raise the temperature of the incoming air reducing the reliance on a boiler or other fuel-expensive heating system.
 The two air streams do not need to mix directly to allow the transfer of heat.

-If you are considering installing a heat recovery system it is important to firstly analyse your needs to help in identifying the most cost effective system for your application.
+If you are considering installing a heat recovery system it is important to first analyse your needs to help in identifying the most cost-effective system for your application.

-On a daily basis an adult usually consumes about 15,000 litres of air per day.
+On a daily basis, an adult usually consumes about 15,000 litres of air per day.
 Ninety per cent of this air is usually consumed indoors.
 For this air to be classified as clean air it needs to be replaced every two hours.
-An effective ventilation system is necessary in a home to protect the both the fabric of the building and the occupants against condensation and mould growth and other airborne pollutants which can be present in most homes.
+An effective ventilation system is necessary for a home to protect both the fabric of the building and the occupants against condensation mould growth and other airborne pollutants which can be present in most homes.

 Fresh air is fed directly from outside into the ventilation system through a filter.
 The heat taken from the extracted air is used to warm the fresh filtered air in the exchanger and then flows through ducting.
 By undercutting doors and fitting transfer grilles fresh air circulation is ensured throughout the dwelling.